Vonage/vivid/common/fontier/readme.md

 > Note: this approach will block the site's contents rendering until the fonts are fully fetched.

+> Note: for IE11 support use `vvd-fontier-ie11.css` instead.

 ---

 #### `JS/TS` driven loading